Season Summary: 1983

 The Club's upheaval over the removal of Oborne did not sit well with the players and the Seagulls won only four games for the season, finishing in 11th position.
 Relegation was never a threat because Waverley lost all 18 games, the first club to do so in first division since the partition of the competition in 1961.
 Despite the side's lack of success, Fotheringham kicked 108 goals to head the VFA list and also receive the Bert Hodge Memorial goalkicking award for the Club.
 First-year ruckman Kim Kershaw, who had played with League clubs Richmond and Hawthorn, won the first of four consecutive Andy Taylor Memorial best and fairest awards, from Tony Dullard and Glen Murphy.
 Kevin Sait ran equal third in the JJ Liston Trophy voting.
 Keith McKay was awarded the Bill 'Darkie' Raffle Memorial best clubman trophy.

 Paul Eudey won his second Reserves best and fairest award, with Gary Brook and Chris Sandells equal second and Steven Bratby in third place.
 Ray Arandez took out the Thirds best and fairest award from Don Doria, with Ashley Teagle and Paul Stewart tied for third placing.
-Stephen Cooke was the leading goalkicker in the under 18's.
+Stephen Cooke was the leading goalkicker in the under 18's, mainly due to the 46 majors he kicked against Geelong West at Williamstown in round 14 (see story below).

 Perhaps the most encouraging aspects of season 1983 for Williamstown was the attendance of 157-game Footscray veteran Terry Wheeler at the club's last game of the year.
 Hobbs was keen to acquire him as a coach and President Hannebery, who had the business backing of the Williamstown community, took the next step in convincing him to take the job and he was signed before the year was out.
 So well did Wheeler perform over the next five years that he returned to Footscray as senior coach in 1990.
 'Wheeler brought a new dimension to Williamstown Football Club as a real professional who would accept nothing less than the best about everything.
 There was a real change of atmosphere with Terry.
 He brought good footballers from VFL clubs, and probably the most significant step was when Barry Round was convinced to come to the Club (in 1986)', John Grieve reflected.